NVIDIA/spark-rapids-tools/user_tools/docs/user-tools-databricks-azure.md

 ## Assumptions

 The tool currently only supports event logs stored on ABFS ([Azure Blob File System](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction-abfs-uri)).
-The remote output storage is also expected to be ABFS.
+The remote output storage is also expected to be ABFS (no DBFS paths).

 ## Prerequisites